cosmos/sdk-tutorials/academy/my-own-chain/create-message.md

 Starport also adds a new function to your gRPC interface that receives all transaction messages for the module because the message is meant to be sent and received.
 The interface is called `service Msg` and is declared inside `proto/checkers/tx.proto`.

 Starport creates this [`tx.proto`](https://github.com/cosmos/b9-checkers-academy-draft/blob/41ac3c6ef4b2deb996e54f18f597b24fafbf02e1/proto/checkers/tx.proto) file at the beginning when you scaffold your project's module.
-This is Starport's modus operandi: Starport separates different concerns into different files so that it knows where to add elements according to instructions received.
+Starport separates different concerns into different files so that it knows where to add elements according to instructions received.
 Starport adds a function to the empty `service Msg` with your instruction.

 The new function receives this `MsgCreateGame`, namely: